Tynemouth (UK Parliament constituency): Elections

+Elections in the 2020s

 Elections in the 2010s

 For the 2010 election, this was the primary target seat for the Conservatives in North East England following impressive local council victories since 2006 and the recent marginality of Alan Campbell's 2005 re-election.

 Elections in the 2000s

 Michael McIntyre was councillor for the Whitley Bay Ward at the time of polling.
 The Conservatives hoped to snatch the seat, but could only diminish Alan Campbell's majority.
 In the Mayoral election held on the same day, Mayor Linda Arkley (Conservative) narrowly lost re-election.

 Labour MP Alan Campbell was returned in 2001 with a smaller majority during Tony Blair's second landslide.

 Elections in the 1990s

 In 1997 Labour won the seat for the first time since 1945.
 The Conservatives chose Gateshead Councillor Martin Callanan as their candidate to replace the retiring Neville Trotter.
 He would subsequently become a North East MEP and later a peer and government minister.

 In 1992 Neville Trotter narrowly won his final term as the Labour candidate's fourth attempt failed.
 Many council seats were also unexpectedly won on the back of John Major's victory such as Whitley Bay and Monkseaton.